StanislavBratchikov/StanislavBratchikov.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a post baccalaureate researcher at the Pulmonary department of Northwestern University, Chicago, who is focused on **developing** and applying **interpretable** machine learning **methods** to biomedicine domain.
+I am a Computational Associate II at the Broad Institute of MIT and Harvard, Massachusetts General Hospital, who is focused on **developing** and applying **interpretable** computational **methods** to biomedicine domain.
 My goal is to **bridge the gap** between **clinicians** and **computational researchers** building interpretable and scalable algorithms and pipelines that handle multimodal data such as Electronic Health Records, -omics and flow cytometry data enhancing field of personalized medicine.
 <br>
 <br>
 As aspiring PhD student who is looking to study Biomedical and Computational Biology, I want to form active **clinical collaborations** to help develop accurate models for handling **multi modal** biological data.
 These models will be integrated into hospital workflows to **aid** clinical **decision making** and to tailor patients’ care to their unique clinical and genomic traits.